We are Lingen Davies Cancer Fund; we exist to make a positive difference to lives affected by cancer in Shropshire, Telford & Wrekin & Mid Wales.

 The Scope Guides ‘bolt on’ on to a colonoscope to provide a 3D representation of the shape and position of the endoscope inside the body, making it easier to move around the colon and more comfortable for patients.

-We hope to be able to buy these pieces of equipment by the end of 2017, and we’ll then be announcing the next phase of the appeal.
-Alongside our equipment purchases, we’ll be working on some exciting new projects to provide information and support to local people, and make sure that we are making the best possible contribution to services in our community.
+We’ll also be funding a range of smaller projects and working on some exciting new projects to provide information and support to local people.
+We want to make sure that we are making the best possible contribution to services in our community, and we think funding these projects will help us to do that.
 Keep your eyes peeled for updates on the appeal and please have a look around our site for ways you might be able to help – we really can’t do it without you!

 Are you looking for ways to help support our charity?